 “I remember the phone call like it was yesterday.
 I was in DC for work and was on my way to a client’s office for a meeting.
 As I was sitting in the car with one of my co-workers, the tears began to flow.
 Before Kyle even began to speak, the pit in my stomach was enough to tell me something wasn’t right.
 ‘Kayla, I have something to tell you,’ he said in a scared tone of voice.
-‘Don’t panic but it’s cancer.’
+‘Don’t panic, but it’s cancer.’
 I remember sitting in that car, feeling like I was going to throw up instantly and couldn’t find a single word to say back, I was honestly speechless.
-I should’ve been the one doing the talking but instead Kyle was consoling me, telling me how, ‘Everything was going to be okay, it’s just a little bump in the road.
+I should’ve been the one doing the talking but instead Kyle was consoling me, telling me how, ‘Everything is going to be okay.
+It’s just a little bump in the road.
 I love you, don’t worry.’

 I still had a day and a half left of my trip and I couldn’t get home fast enough.
 So many thoughts were going through my head.
-There was a lot of unknowns and uncertainty but more than anything, I felt awful that I wasn’t there to support my fiancée in that moment.
+There was a lot of unknowns and uncertainty, but more than anything, I felt awful that I wasn’t there to support my fiancée in that moment.
 What was supposed to be a routine colonoscopy had changed our world in an instant.
 Never did I think a cancer diagnosis at the age of 30 was in the plans for our life.

 As soon as I got home, I gave Kyle the biggest hug, followed by tears.
 The fear that surrounded the diagnosis of cancer was real.
 The uncertainty of the future life we had planned together was fierce.
 Cancer is an ugly word with a scary meaning.
 A disease that took several of my family members way too soon, I couldn’t fathom losing my husband to this awful disease too.